 In case you missed it, here are the links to each article in the series;

-Part 3 - How To Structure Remote Discovery Outputs
+Part 2 - How To Run Remote Discovery Sessions On The Day

 If you would like to talk to us about planning your own Discovery Session, get in touch.